zentmipler/mipler-docs/docs/troubleshoot/returns-are-not-reflected.md

 ---
-title: Returns are not reflected under their actual return dates
+title: Returns Are Not Reflected Under Their Actual Return Dates
 sidebar_position: 3
 ---

-# Returns are not reflected under their actual return dates
+# Returns Are Not Reflected Under Their Actual Return Dates

-Due to the standard data formatting in the Shopify REST API, most Mipler reports are built at the order level (e.g., * *Explore Default**, **Order Items**).
+Due to the standard data formatting in the Shopify REST API, most Mipler reports are built at the **order level** (e.g., **Explore Default**, **Order Items**).
 In these reports, all information related to an order corresponds to the order's processed date.
-To display returns under their actual due dates, you can use built-in reports with a different data structure, as described below.
+To display returns under their actual return dates, you can use built-in reports with a different data structure, as explained below.

 ---

 ## Solution 1: Use the Refunds or Refunds by Item Reports

-If you only need return-related information from the **Orders** or **Items from Orders** reports, you can use one of these options.
-Both reports include a filter for **Refunds > Processed At**, ensuring that the returns are split and displayed by their actual processing dates.
+For return-related information in **Orders** or **Items from Orders** reports, you can use the **Refunds** or **Refunds by Item** reports.
+These reports include a filter for **Refunds > Processed At**, allowing returns to be displayed by their actual processing dates.

 ---

 ## Solution 2: Use Reports from Explore Sales or Sales By Item

-Most standard Mipler reports starting with "Sales by" use one of these Explores, such as **Sales by Variant** or **Sales by Channel**.
-In these Explores, the data relationships are structured to utilize the columns from the **Sales table** ( order level) and the **Sales By Item table** (order item level), respectively.
-The Sales and Sales By Item tables are derived, meaning they combine all data related to Orders and Returns.
+Many standard Mipler reports starting with "Sales by" are based on Explores like **Sales by Variant** or **Sales by Channel**.
+These Explores structure data to leverage columns from both the **Sales table** (order level) and the **Sales By Item table** (order item level).
+These tables combine data related to both orders and returns.

-For instance:
+For example:

 - If **order #1001** has:
   - **Orders > Processed At** = October 1, 2024
   - **Refunds > Processed At** = November 20, 2024
-- The **Sales > Date** column will contain two entries for this order:
+- The **Sales > Date** column will display two entries for this order:
   - October 1, 2024
   - November 20, 2024

 As a result:

-- Filtering a report by **Sales > Date** for October will show only the sales.
+- Filtering the report by **Sales > Date** for October will show only sales data.
-- Filtering for November will show only the returns.
+- Filtering for November will show only return data.

-This logic is similar to Shopify's standard reports, such as **Sales over time**.
+This logic mirrors Shopify's standard reports, such as **Sales over time**.

 ---

 ## Important Notes

-In the **Explore Sales** or **Sales By Item**, using dimension columns from the **Orders** or **Order Items** tables is incorrect, as these tables are not directly linked to returns in these data relationships.
-To resolve this:
+When using **Explore Sales** or **Sales By Item**, avoid using dimension columns from the **Orders** or **Order Items** tables, as they are not directly linked to returns in these data relationships.
+To address this:

-- Recreate these columns in the corresponding **Sales** or **Sales By Item** tables (similar to **sales.source_name**).
+- Recreate the necessary columns in the corresponding **Sales** or **Sales By Item** tables (e.g., **sales.source_name**).
-- Alternatively, use columns from the **Products** or **Product Variants** tables, which are linked to both tables simultaneously.
+- Alternatively, use columns from the **Products** or **Product Variants** tables, as they are linked to both orders and returns.

+---

+By following these steps, you can ensure returns are reflected under their actual processing dates in your reports, providing accurate and actionable insights.